 The storage software can manage, repair, retire, delete and deduplicate objects themselves based on information provided in metadata, making information life cycle management extremely efficient.
 If a requirement to store a certain object for a longer time period, simply amend the metadata associated with this object and all objects with the same metadata are automatically updated.

-Object could have storage pools distributed globally.
+An object store could have multiple storage pools distributed globally.
 By distributing the storage pools data now doesn’t reside at a single location and therefore by default have setup a DR site.
 Each site acts as an independent DR site and could have a geo cluster configuration for data protection on each site.

 Imagine starting with a single object pool based in London and this consists of 8 nodes and you create 2 replicas of each object.
 Open an office in Manchester you could put 4 of the nodes in the Manchester office and utilises the global name space.
 Using the traditional file system approach, a user in Manchester would need to remotely connect the file residing the London office and pull files back across the WAN, when updates are done the file is transmitted back across the WAN to London.
-By using object, the user in Manchester is able view the file locally and makes any changes.
-This is where object is cleverer than file storage, if the user amends the object (file) it is changed locally and then the change is automatically replicated to the other storage nodes including the ones in London.
+By using object storage, the user in Manchester is able view the file locally and makes any changes.
+This is where object storage is cleverer than file storage, if the user amends the object (file) it is changed locally and then the change is automatically replicated to the other storage nodes including the ones in London.